-Therefore, Seychelles has announced its commitment to develop Economic Substance legislation to address EU concerns and align with international standards at the earliest time.
+Therefore, Seychelles has announced its commitment to developing Economic Substance legislation to address EU concerns and align with international standards at the earliest time.

-About The EU list of non-cooperative jurisdiction for tax purpose
+About The EU list of non-cooperative jurisdiction for tax purposes

-The list is an ongoing effort of EU to improve tax governance on the global scale.
+The list is an ongoing effort of the EU to improve tax governance on a global scale.
 It includes jurisdictions that fail to meet their tax reform commitments to comply with the EU’s criteria on time.

-The EU first adopted the ‘blacklist’ in 5 December 2017 and has updated regularly since then.
+The EU first adopted the ‘blacklist’ on 5 December 2017 and has updated it regularly since then.
 From 2020, there will be no more than two revisions a year.
 The next update will take place in October 2020.
-As of 27 February 2020, it comprises of 12 jurisdictions:
+As of 27 February 2020, it comprises 12 jurisdictions:

 - American Samoa

 - Cayman Islands

 Territories that fall within the list will face difficulty in accessing EU funding, be subject to more transaction monitoring in addition to ‘legislative measures’ by the EU’s member states i.e. non-deductibility of costs, controlled foreign company (CFC) rules, withholding tax measures and limitation of the participation exemption on profit distribution, which is expected to take effect since 1 January 2021.